 It is best to choose a digital piano that has a full 88-key keyboard, which is standard for acoustic pianos.
 You can play a lot of music on smaller keyboards, but you can play a whole lot more when you have the whole range to work with.

 This is especially important if you are playing on stage, because you won’t have the time to fuss with a lot of different settings.
 Look for a digital piano that has simple features, including inputs and outputs and external-facing speakers.

 A lot of keyboards boast hundreds of sounds, but most people never use more than a select few favorites.
 Again, keep things simple, and don’t waste a lot of money on features you are never going to use.

 It is important to get a digital piano with the most polyphony possible.
 It should have at least 64-note polyphony.
 Anything else should be completely ignored.
 The best to have is 128-note polyphony.
 Anything higher is unnecessary, and likely a gimmick to market the product.

 Look for a digital piano that has great touch response, and if possible, one that has various touch response settings to go with your personal playing style.
 There are three touch response categories: no touch response, touch sensitive, and fully weighted, which is recommended.

-If you are looking for a quality digital piano that is going to deliver on sound, features, and value at a cost of less than $1,000, any of the above-mentioned instruments is a great choice.
+If you're looking for a quality digital piano that's going to deliver on sound, features, and value at a cost of less than $1,000, any of the above-mentioned instruments is a great choice.